patri0t86/ACManager/README.md

 1. Use the ACManager plugin to easily edit the portal mapping to your characters.
    1. This can be accessed by checking the "Portal Bot" check box on the "Controls" tab.
 Pressing this check box does **not** start the bot.
-2. Once your ties are set up for each character, type `/acm start` and the bot will start.
+2. Once your ties are set up for each character, type `/acm bot enable` and the bot will start.
-3. To stop your bot, type `/acm stop` or completely close your client.
+3. To stop your bot, type `/acm bot disable` or completely close your client.

 ## Assumptions